slavonic/cu-tex/hyphenation/README.md

    combining symbol)
 4. Long patterns are bad.
 Using patterns longer than 4 degrades performance.
 I have no good explanation for this.
 5. Selector can be made more *selective* by either raising `threshold` or raising `bad_weight`.
-The empirical observation is that patterns that keep `threahold` at minimum value (1) and control selectivity via `bad_weight` parameter only, generalize better.
+The empirical observation is that patterns that keep `threshold` at minimum value (1) and control selectivity via `bad_weight` parameter only, generalize better.

 ## Mix-and-match inhibition layers
 In our two-level pattern training configuration first layer (layer 0) is hyphenation layer, and second layer (layer 1) is inhibiting layer.